splunk/observability-workshop/CONTRIBUTING.md

 ## Running the docs server

 In most cases, the default settings with `hugo server` work well, and Hugo is available at `http://localhost:1313`.
 If you need to change the port, you can do so by passing the `--port` flag e.g. `hugo server --port=1314`.
 The documentation built from your current branch is then accessible through your favorite browser at e.g. `http://localhost:1314`.

+## Create Content

+The workshop uses the Hugo Relearn Theme.
+Documentation on how to use the theme can be found [here](https://mcshelby.github.io/hugo-theme-relearn/cont/index.html).

+Additional documentation for the shortcodes used in the theme can be found [here](https://mcshelby.github.io/hugo-theme-relearn/shortcodes/index.html).

 ## Optimising images